pdohara/gitinit/contents/pages/fixing-mistakes.md

 	=======
 	>>>>>>> parent of dfa5664...
 Added Micheal

   From the line that starts with `<<<<<<<` to the line that starts with `=======` is one side of the conflict.
 The other side of the conflict is from the line that starts with `=======` to the line that starts with `>>>>>>>`.
 You can edit the file directly, removing these lines and making the way you want.
 Alternately you can use most Diff/Merge tools to graphically resolve this conflict.
-Note that Git did not commit this change because of the conflict, but if there hadn't been a conflict then Git would have commited the change.
+Note that Git did not commit this change because of the conflict, but if there hadn't been a conflict then Git would have committed the change.
 If you want to run the command but not commit the result you can add the no-commit command line option:

 	git revert --no-commit HEAD~1